mercyzi/HAComb/README.md

 ## HAComb

-Code for our submission ICME-2025 paper
+Code for our ICME 2025 paper: "Improving Human-AI Collaboration in Medical Diagnosis with Combination Advice"

 ### Data Source